PRIVACY POLICY

 If you would like to exercise any of your rights or if you have any questions about this notice or would like to make a complaint please send an email to Data.Protection@toyota-europe.com that details your request and includes your exact name, physical address and email address.

 Please note that we may need to verify your identity when you request to exercise your privacy rights.
 To do so, we may ask you to confirm information we already have on file or provide such other proof as we need in order to determine and confirm your identity before responding to your request.
-Also, under California law (and as may be expected in other jurisdictions as well), if you would like to authorize someone to make a request on your behalf, you must provide the agent with written, signed permission to submit privacy right requests on your behalf, or provide a letter from your attorney.
-The agent or attorney must provide this authorization at the time of request.
-Note that we may require you to verify your identity with us directly before we provide any requested information to your approved agent.

 Cookies

 A cookie is a small piece of data that a website asks your browser to store on your computer or mobile device.
-The cookie allows the website to “remember” your actions or preferences over time.
+The cookie allows our website to “remember” your actions or preferences over time.
 Cookies are widely used in order to make websites work, or to work more efficiently, as well as to provide reporting information.
 Some cookies are strictly necessary for the functioning of our website.

 Why do we use cookies?